 Imagine a happy, classic American family: two parents, Reagan and Roosevelt (Rosy for short) Washington, two kids, Liberty and Unity, and a dog and maybe a cat.
 Let’s go ahead and put a goldfish and a guppy in a tank on the bar between the kitchen and dining room.
-One kid is in dance and the other in traveling baseball and the parents have a good marriage: not blissful everyday but not looking to make any trades either.
+One kid is in dance and the other in softball and the parents have a good marriage: not blissful everyday but not looking to make any trades either.
 Everybody is ok, content, and living their “best life now.”
 They know they’ve got it better than most families, and although they have their disagreements, in the end their love for one another and their common principles keep them together.
 Plus they have a nice car and and SUV with heated leather seats and power retractable running boards.

 It’s September.
 The leaves are silently drifting to earth and the sugar maples are turning that glowing red/yellow/orange that they do after a not-too-dry summer.
 The family is wandering through Target, picking up healthy but tasty snacks for a fall Saturday of pumpkin carving at home before settling in with popcorn to watch “It’s the Great Pumpkin, Charlie Brown.”
 Someone in a black head-covering seems to be showing up in each department, almost as if they were being followed.
 At first no one minds, but after this stealthy stranger quietly inspects the merchandise in three different departments at the same time the family does, Reagan begins to wonder.
 To avoid the disquieting effect such news would certainly have on the rest of the family though, the perceptive spouse guides them out of the store and home to pumpkins and safety from risks and dangers unknown.